Michael Folivi: Club career

 On 11 January 2018 Folivi joined National League side Boreham Wood on loan for the remainder of the season.
 The club reached the play-offs, and Folivi scored what proved to be the decisive goal in their 3–2 win over Sutton United in the semi-finals.
 He started the final against Tranmere Rovers at Wembley Stadium but was taken off after 70 minutes, prior to Tranmere scoring the winner in a 2–1 victory.

 On 31 January 2019, Folivi joined League One side AFC Wimbledon on loan for the rest of the season, playing 11 times as the club retained their status in the division.
 He rejoined Wimbledon on a season-long loan in July 2019, but the loan was cut short on 3 January.
 He was released by Watford in June 2020.

-Colchester United

 On 2 November 2020, Folivi signed a contract with League Two club Colchester United until the end of the 2020–21 season.
 He made his debut on 3 November as a substitute for Jevani Brown in Colchester's 3–1 home win against Stevenage.
 He scored his first goal for the club on 10 November in Colchester's 6–1 EFL Trophy win against Southend United.
 With his contract with Colchester expiring in the summer, Folivi had been set to sign a new deal with the club.
 However, he sustained an Achilles tendon injury which resulted in him requiring surgery.
 As such, his new Colchester contract offer was put on hold.

-Chelmsford City

 On 20 February 2023, Folivi signed for Chelmsford City following his recovery from injury.

+On 11 July 2023, Folivi joined Farnborough.

+Following a six-month spell with Farnborough, Folivi joined fellow National League South side, Hemel Hempstead Town in January 2024.

+He joined newly promoted side Enfield Town ahead of the 2024-25 season.
+He departed the club in September 2024 in search for regular football.
+On 29 November 2024, following a short spell with Chesham United, he joined Southern League Premier Division South club Sholing.